bagusino/Training/README.md

 # Training
-My public place, sharing all my steps in differents platforms, to reach my goal, pass the OSCP exam
+My public place, sharing all my steps in different platforms, to reach my goal, pass the OSCP exam